Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case: Appendix. Examples of manifolds and bundles

-\begin{exa}[$ 2 $-th order bounded geometry] When $ M $ has $ 2 $-th order bounded geometry, then $ M $ is a $ C^{0,1} $-uniform manifold (see \autoref{def:C11um}).
+\begin{exa}[$ 2 $nd order bounded geometry] When $ M $ has $ 2 $nd order bounded geometry, $ M $ is a $ C^{0,1} $-uniform manifold (see \autoref{def:C11um}).

-The most important thing from the implication $ M $ having $ k $-th bounded geometry is that there is an $ r_0 > 0 $ such that the Riemannian metric up to $ k $-th order derivatives and the Christoffel maps in the normal charts (i.e. the normal coordinates) up to $ (k-1) $-th order derivatives are all uniformly bounded in normal charts of radius $ r_0 $ around each $ m \in M $ with the bounds independent of $ m \in M $.
+The most important thing following from $ M $ having $ k $th order bounded geometry is that there is an $ r_0 > 0 $ such that the Riemannian metric up to $ k $th order derivatives and the Christoffel maps in the normal charts (i.e. the normal coordinates) up to $ (k-1) $th order derivatives are all uniformly bounded in normal charts of radius $ r_0 $ around each $ m \in M $ with bounds independent of $ m \in M $.
 See e.g. \cite{Eic91} and note that the proof given there also makes sense in the infinite-dimensional setting.
 Let